ovh/docs/pages/bare_metal_cloud/virtual_private_servers/install_env_web_dev_on_vps/guide.en-gb.md

 ---
-title: 'Installing a web development environment on a VPS or a dedicated server'
+title: "How to install a web development environment on a VPS or a dedicated server"
-excerpt: 'Find out how to install a web development environment on a VPS or an OVHcloud dedicated server'
+excerpt: "Find out how to install a web development environment on a VPS or an OVHcloud dedicated server"
 updated: 2024-03-11
 ---